-The Johns Hopkins University’s Krieger School of Arts and Sciences, Advanced Academic Programs, unveiled the Center for Biotechnology Education on Thursday, May 13, 2010, at its 5th annual biotechnology research symposium, in Gilchrest Hall on the Montgomery County Campus, in Rockville.
+The Johns Hopkins University’s Krieger School of Arts and Sciences, Advanced Academic Programs, unveiled the Center for Biotechnology Education on Thursday, May 13, 2010, at its 5th annual biotechnology research symposium, in Gilchrist Hall on the Montgomery County Campus, in Rockville.

 The center expands the scope of Johns Hopkins’ biotechnology education by adding symposia, workshops, youth development programs and non-credit training to its current offering of graduate degrees, master’s certificates and fellowships.

-“The Johns Hopkins University has long played a significant role in scientific research and discovery,” said Patrick Cummings, Program Director, MS in Biotechnology.
+“The Johns Hopkins University has long played a significant role in scientific research and discovery,” said Patrick Cummings, former Program Director, MS in Biotechnology.
 “In that tradition, we created the Center for Biotechnology Education to help share the knowledge and resources of our premier research institution with students, working professionals, teachers and the general public.”

 The establishment of the Center for Biotechnology Educations positions Johns Hopkins University as a leader of educational continuum for regional, national and international biotechnology programming and leadership.